YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 #### Advanced settings

-At the end of the Overview screen, there is an Advanced configuration section.
+There is an Advanced configuration section at the end of the Overview screen.
 Here, enable `auto_create_topics_enable` as shown below to simplify the preparation on the cluster side when executing the data feed program.